Xunius/Trenches/README.md

 I may come back to implement some of these, but I kind of prefer leaving it for now and starting to learn a more powerful game engine, perhaps Unity.
-So if anyone find this game interesting and would like to mod it, please go ahead, and I'd appreciate it if you could also share with me your own re-creations.
+So if anyone finds this game interesting and would like to mod it, please go ahead, and I'd appreciate it if you could also share with me your own re-creations.